 Line 167-171: When you were measuring whether lizards chose the correct path or not for associative and reversal learning tasks did you set a goal for learning?
 I mean if lizards made 5 correct choices consecutively out of 40 trials then you consider that the animal has learnt.
 After reading your statistical analysis section I understand that you do not have such a set goal.
 But can you analyse your data in a way to incorporate this?
 Did all treatment groups learn at the same time/trial ?
 Can you get the mean trial number for each group post which the individuals show 5 consecutive correct choices?
 I am not sure if this will give any better understanding of the learning rate but you can check this and see if this differs across groups?

-We do agree that this method has been traditionally employed to assess learning in different taxa, under the assumption that, those individuals that choose the correct option more often that random, have learned the task.
-The main problem we found with this method is that may be too conservative, and we may be missing information from individuals that actually learned, especially if we think about learning as changes behavioural changes or adjustments through experience.
+We agree that this method has been traditionally employed to assess learning in different taxa, under the assumption that, those individuals that choose the correct option more often that random, have learned the task.
+The main problem with learning criteria is that these cutoffs (i.e., probabilities) are often constructed under the assumption that choices are independent of each other, which of course is not true.
+Comparing the within-individual choices and modelling the rates of learning circumvents these challenges and avoids having to make arbitrary cutoffs about whether an animal has learnt or not.

+Nonetheless, we agree that such analyses can be informative.
 We have now included a table in the supplementary material with that information, using, as advised here, the 5 consecutive correct trials as the learning criterium.
 However, we consider our measure of learning or performance more accurate to reality (see also the new figures with raw data in the Suppl.
 Mat. section) and we prefer to employ our first approach as the base for our conclusions.

 Reviewer #2: Comments to authors Summary In this study the authors explore the impact of GC and temperature during incubation on the later expression of learning and behavioural flexibility in two species of skinks.
 Overall, the study is well framed and the methods well described, although I found that some information was missing.
 The analyses are appropriate and follow what is generally done in the field, however, I suggest an alternative look at behavioural flexibility that the authors might want to consider (but I do not insist on it).
 Finally, the discussion of the results is appropriate and complete.
 Overall, I believe that this study is of high quality and will be of interest to the broad audience of Animal Behaviour.
 Below I provide some suggestions to improve the MS, but these are just some small changes.
 Detailed comments L2: I think you should briefly define behavioural flexibility here.